 Glazing for heritage properties

-The original glass in many period sash windows and casement windows, called crown glass, would have been hand-made and has a unique look that is vital to preserving the character of period, conservation and listed properties.
-Unfortunately over the years much of this beautiful, historic glass has been replaced with modern ‘float’ glass, which has a completely different look and devalues the character of historic properties.
+The original glass in many period sash windows and casement windows, called crown glass, would have been hand-made and has a unique uneven reflection (see above right) that is vital to preserving the character of period, conservation and listed properties.
+Unfortunately over the years much of this beautiful, historic glass has been replaced with modern ‘float’ glass (above left), which has a completely different look and devalues the character of historic properties.

 Modern production techniques have meant that glass looks a lot flatter than it used to when it was made for windows in the Victorian and Georgian eras and earlier.
 Modern double glazing can also change (and ruin!) the look of a period property.